ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Mrs.  Yu-Foo  graduated  from  Nanyang University with a Bachelor of Commerce and from Nanyang Technological University with a Master's Degree in Business and was awarded the Honorary  Doctorate  of  Education  by Wheelock College of Boston, the United States of America in 2008.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000016_9942cdb94c5a90d38ff642977fe4e0c63dad60e3908a5d83acb1ba68118fe0ae.png)
-**Description**: The image shows a medium shot of an older Asian man with white hair, wearing glasses, a white shirt, and a black suit jacket.
-He is also wearing a red and white striped bow tie.
-He has a slight smile and is looking directly at the camera.
+**Description**: A head-and-shoulders shot presents an older Asian man with neatly combed white hair, wearing glasses and a dark suit.
+He sports a white dress shirt accented by a red and white striped bow tie, projecting a formal and professional appearance.